tohagan/ShouldBe/README.markdown

 *http://shouldly.github.com*

-ShouleBe is based on the [Shouldly](http://shouldly.github.com) library.
+ShouldBe is based on the [Shouldly](http://shouldly.github.com) library.
 Kudos to [Xerxes Battiwalla](https://github.com/xerxesb) for the original ideas and open source.

 *http://should.codeplex.com/*